tinymce/tinymce-docs/ui-components/contexttoolbar.md

 ### Example Configuration

-This example shows how the quickbars plugin dynamically adds the standard selection context toolbar and an example of a custom toolbar for image alignment.
+This example shows how the quickbars plugin adds the standard selection context toolbar and an example of a custom toolbar for image alignment.
 The context toolbar will show whenever any content is selected.

 {% include codepen.html id="context-toolbar" height="600" tab="js" %}